-The Department of Agricultural and Applied Economics offers a Ph.D. degree and three Master of Science degree options.
+The Department of Agricultural and Applied Economics offers a Ph.D. degree and the M.S. in Agricultural and Applied Economics with three named options.

 Each program provides a rigorous background in economic theory and analysis, combined with courses in the student’s area of interest.
 All degree students enjoy small class sizes, a supportive atmosphere, and strong relationships with their major advisor.
 We are committed to the success of all our students on their chosen path.